 Maurice Lapp (1925-2014) was a devoted oil painter, watercolorist and art teacher, and was recently featured in Art Trails catalog as someone with a calling for communicating the absolute necessity of art.
 He held a position as an art instructor at the Santa Rosa Junior College.

-Mike Laflin made contemporary sculptors in wood and metal: “Multiple woods, metal shapes and artefacts, combined in two dimensions or raised in relief.
+Mike Laflin was a contemporary sculptor who worked in wood and metal: “Multiple woods, metal shapes and artifacts, combined in two dimensions or raised in relief.
 Marquetry and inlay, gilding and patination, figures molded in bronze decorate the designs.”
-His conceptions included a Kaeidoscope series: “Each circular sculpture is constructed of multiple segments, each individually carved on the bandsaw out of various exotic woods.”
+His conceptions included a Kaleidoscope series: “Each circular sculpture is constructed of multiple segments, each individually carved on the bandsaw out of various exotic woods.”

 Ray Jacobsen (1938-2007) was born in Englewood Colorado, and came to Sonoma County in 1947 with his family.
 Ray is known for his landscape paintings of Sonoma County.
 He contributed his time and artwork to the Sonoma Valley Museum of Art, where he as an Advisory Council member.
 Ray was also one of the founding members of the Arts Guild of Sonoma in 1977, an active and supportive member for 30 years.